tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

 three scenes over and over, with an interlude between them to take user input.

 Both the player and the cloak can move location.
 So we will need a state to represent that.
-Also, the message must change as it is damaged.
-That could be another state, but it turns out that a simple Python attribute will suffice.
+Also, the message must change every time it is damaged.
+That could require another state, but it turns out that a simple Python attribute will suffice.

 I want the game to run in :ref:`rehearsal`.
 Here's where the main problem arises.
 The default behaviour is to run sequentially through scenes, and